Vermont Department of Health - AHS Goal 2

 The primary focus of the Hub and Spoke system has been to expand access to care for individuals with opioid use disorders.
 The number of people receiving MOUD services has continued to increase statewide.

-Vermont is also working with communities on initiatives, including Rapid Access to Medication (RAM) for Opioid Use Disorder and Recovery Coaching in Emergency Departments to both increase ways people with opioid use disorders can get into treatment and to support them in staying in treatment.
+Vermont is also has community initiatives, Rapid Access to Medication (RAM) for Opioid Use Disorder and Recovery Coaching in Emergency Departments to both increase ways people with opioid use disorders can get into treatment and to support them in staying in treatment.

 Notes on Methodology

-Numbers are based on the number of people receiving medication for opioid use disorder (MOUD) in hubs and spokes during the first month of the quarter as to minimize churn and not over represent the number of people receiving care.
-Please note that numbers are subject to change due to lags in receipt of data and the most recent four measures should be considered estimates.
+This is based on the average monthly number of people receiving medication for opioid use disorder (MOUD) in hubs and spokes during the quarter as to minimize churn and not over represent the number of people receiving care.
+Please note that numbers are subject to change due to lags in receipt of data and measures for the previous two years should be considered estimates.

 The numerator is the number of hub and spoke clients receiving services in a month